OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### Passionfruit

-With Passionfruit it's possible to explore different kind of information of an IPA.
+With Passionfruit it's possible to explore different kinds of information concerning an IPA.
 Once you selected the IPA you have access to the following information:

-- Informatiom about the binary
+- Information about the binary
 - Folders used by the application
 - Overview of the Info.plist
 - UI Dump of the app screen shown on the iOS device
 - Modules that are loaded
-- Dumped Classnames
+- Dumped classnames

-Passionfruit offers a wide range of different information including access to NSLog.
+Passionfruit offers a wide range of information including access to NSLog.

 ##### Dumping KeyChain Data

 Dumping the KeyChain data can be done with multiple tools, but not all of them will work on any iOS version.
 As is more often the case, try the different tools or look up their documentation for information on the latest supported versions.

-###### Objection
+###### Objection (Jailbroken / non-Jailbroken)

 The KeyChain data can easily be viewed using Objection.
 First, connect objection to the app as described in "Recommended Tools - Objection".
 Then, use the `ios keychain dump` command to get an overview of the keychain: